TaoStarlit/English/book/draftForHome.md

+### vocabulary: globalization - ageing society
 41. astonding: the summit offers astonding view. -- surprising, impressive or notable
 1. concerning: I find many of my comments very concerning -- cause anxiety; worring.
-1. profound: profound feel of disquiet; a profound philosopher -- ver great or instense, having great knowledge
+1. profound: profound feel of disquiet; a profound philosopher -- very great or instense, having great knowledge
 1. cumulative: the cumulative effect of two years of drought -- increasing or increased in quantity, degree, or force by successive addition
 1. sceptical: the public were deeply sceptical about some of the proposals -- not easily convinced; having doubts or reservations
 1. flatten out: over the last two years our sales increase has flatten out -- (of an increasing quantity or rate) show a less marked rise;slow don